akadwa/calculator/README.md

 - Addition, subtraction, multiplication, and division operations
 - Clear button to reset the calculator
 - Delete button to remove a single, inputted number
+- Keyboard support for number input and operations

 ## Technologies Used